DmitryBondarenko1/solid-spoon/Console.md

 **Running Console**

 Let's have a look at what you have just set up and run a simple Java "Hello World" application.
 After clicking **Run** in the main menu, you see a console with the application output at the bottom of the IntelliJ IDEA main screen.
-Note that "Hello World!" is highlighted with red dotted line in accordance with the settings you have made.
+Note that "Hello World!" is highlighted with a red dotted line in accordance with the settings you have made.

 ![enter image description here](https://github.com/DmitryBondarenko1/solid-spoon/blob/master/hello2.jpg)